Suicide

 Suicide is the act of intentionally taking your own life.

-People who are experiencing suicidal thoughts are often so overwhelmed with negative feelings that it seems like they have no option but to end their life.
+People who are experiencing suicidal thoughts are often so overwhelmed with negative feelings that it seems like they have no option but to end their lives.

 People with mental health problems are at higher risk of suicide, as are men, people who are unemployed, people living in poverty or in poor social conditions or those who misuse drugs and alcohol.